Picking the perfect Japanese dog name for a pet as precious as this may not be something you can do in a jiffy.

 In Japanese, Taro is defined as “large son”.

-This is a Japanese dog name ideal for canines that are big in size.
+This is a Japanese dog name ideal for big canines.

-And of course, who would not look at their pet as their own child.
+And of course, who would not look at their pet as their child.

 Therefore, the meaning of the name makes complete sense and perfectly describes the appearance of your pet as well as its relationship with you.